SUNY-Albany-CCI/bc/intermediate/datavis/02-infections.md

 <div>
-<p>It is also useful to look at the head (first 5 rows) of the data in order to inspect how the data is organized.</p>
+<p>The column names tell us what kind of data the structure contains.
+In this case data about Hospitals, Indicators, and Infections.
+It is also useful to look at the head (first 5 rows) of the data in order to learn more about how the data is organized.</p>
 </div>